 If you’re lacking the kind of financial funds you need to hit the ground running, your options might be limited and you probably lean towards building a site (although a good alternative solution could be the work from some extra hours or decrease your expenses for a while if you really want to purchase that website, priorities, right?).

 But even if you have the financial means to just outright purchase a website from a marketplace or broker, there are some arguments to be made for building your own website from the ground up (perhaps you can still kickstart the process and utilize those funds to hire writers, SEO specialists, outreach specialists, etc).

-While there may be many good reasons to purchase a website to get started, let’s have a look at the reasons to build instead of buy a website.
+While there may be many good reasons to purchase a website to get started, let’s have a look at the reasons to build instead of buying a website.

-Plugins can be very handy and some of them are de facto necessities, but having too much of them can slow your website down considerably, especially if you’re on a cheap webhost capping your available memory.
+Plugins can be very handy and some of them are de facto necessities, but having too many of them can slow your website down considerably, especially if you’re on a cheap web host capping your available memory.

-If you’re buying from a previous owner, (s)he might have totally different ideas of optimizing for SEO.
+If you’re buying from a previous owner, (s)he might have totally different ideas for optimizing for SEO.
 Which includes having plugin bloat and leaving you to figure out whether plugins are actually:

 - Still being used

 - Mandatory (as in, will break the site should you disable/delete them)

 - Require a non-transferable license (like a plugin bought on codecanyon.com)